What causes a meteor shower?

 This was spurred on by the occurrence of spectacular meteor showers in the 19th and 20th centuries, as well as the findings from studies of meteorites – fragments of larger meteors that survive atmospheric entry and reach Earth’s surface.

-We now know that the debris streams which produce meteors are left behind by comets – and occasionally asteroids – during their passage through the inner Solar System.
+We now know that the debris streams which produce meteors are left behind by comets - and occasionally asteroids, such as the Geminid meteor shower - during their passage through the inner Solar System.

 The ice that binds the rocky and dusty constituents of comets is heated by the Sun and turns to vapour, flowing outwards from the nucleus and carrying these grains with it.